mdashkezari/opedia/README.md

 	$ brew install freetds --with-unixodbc
 	```
 2. **Install [Anaconda Distribution Python](https://www.anaconda.com/download/).**<br>
 Make sure python is added to the system path.
 Anaconda distribution covers the majority of python modules used by Opedia.
 There are a few more required modules that need to be installed using the conda package manager; run the following commands to install them.
-Finally pip-install the opedia package itselt.
+Finally pip-install the opedia package itself.

 	```
 	$ conda install shapely
 	$ conda install fiona
 	$ conda install -c conda-forge geopandas

 	$ pip install opedia
 	```